zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 ### 8.1 Why Shadow Integration Is Primary

-Of all requirements, the most critical—and most difficult—is **shadow integration**.
+Of all requirements, the most critical, and most difficult, is **shadow integration**.

 A human can have high baseline α_bio.
 They can have minimal α-window.
 But if they carry unintegrated shadow material, the Aetherion interface will find it.